misachi/SiKV/README.md

 ./install_dependencies_ubuntu.sh
 ```

-To use the custom allocator.
+Default is to use the custom allocator.
 You need to pass the `USE_CUSTOM_ALLOC=yes` flag like this `make USE_CUSTOM_ALLOC=yes`.
 Check the documentation for [liballoc](https://github.com/misachi/allocator) on how to install it.
+You also need to set `USE_CUSTOM_ALLOC` macro in `sikv.h` to 1 or a value greater than zero

+If you want to use plain `malloc` from the standard lib instead: Set `USE_CUSTOM_ALLOC` macro in `sikv.h` to zero or value below zero.
+Then just run `make`

-You may need to add `/usr/local/lib` to your linker path with `ldconfig` command -- This might require user with `sudo` privileges.
+You may need to add `/usr/local/lib` to your linker path with `ldconfig` command -- This might require user with `sudo` privileges as follows: `sudo ldconfig /usr/local/lib/`

 # Examples